mariusc/apple-sdk/README.md

 ### Obtaining the Framework

-The framework can be obtained in the following manner:
+The framework can be obtained from several places:

-- Download the repository from [GitHub](https://github.com/relayr/apple-sdk)

-- Generate the binary `.framework` file from this Xcode project.
-Just select the platform 	you want from the project's targets and click *build* (⌘+B).
+* download the `.framework` file for the platform you are developing for from the latest [github release page](https://github.com/relayr/apple-sdk/releases/tag/v0.2.1).

-  A `/bin` folder is created in the workspace folder every time you build a framework.
-There you can find the type of build you are doing (whether `Debug`, `Release`, `Experimental`, etc.), and the target of your build (whether `iphonesimulator`, `macosx`, `ios`).
-Grab the framework from that folder.
+* generate the `.framework` file from the source code.

+  To generate the framework you need to perform the following steps:

+  1. Download the repository from [GitHub](https://github.com/relayr/apple-sdk)
+  2. Open the `Relayr.workspace` with Xcode.
+  3. Select a specific target from the workspace's targets.
+If you are developing for iOS, select `Relayr_iOS`; and if you are developing for the mac, select `Relayr_OSX`.
+  4. Select the platform for your target.
+For the mac, you will only have one choice (the mac); but for iOS, you can generate a framework for the simulator or for an iOS physical device.
+  5. Edit the schema to select the type of build you want: Debug, Release, Distribution.
+  6. Select `Product > Build` from the Xcode top menu (or press ⌘+B).
+  7. Grab your `.framework` file from the created `/bin` folder on the workspace directory.

+* make the `RelayrSDK` project a dependency of your build chain.

+  This option is the most versatile; however, you need to know your way around XCode.
+The Relayr SDK will build its product in a separate folder; thus, you need not only add the framework as a target dependency, but also change your build settings to search for the framework on the `Build Settings` tab of your project.

 ### Using the Framework

-The framework can be used in two different manners:

-#### 1. Dragging and Dropping the Framework

-Drag & Drop the `.framework` file onto your project and make sure that the framework appears both in *Embedded Binaries* and in *Linked Frameworks and Libraries*;
+To use the framework, just drag and drop the `.framework` file onto your project and make sure that the framework appears both in *Embedded Binaries* and in *Linked Frameworks and Libraries*;

   ![Drag & Drop the framework](./README/Assets/BuildProcess02.gif)